Our patent attorneys prepare and file patent applications with the USPTO, enforce patents, and provide patent licensing and management services.

 For more information on the preparing patents, see our Sample Patent Invention Disclosure Form.

-The United States Congress defines the type of inventions that can be protected by patents.
-There are three main type of patents: utility patents, provisional patents, and plant patents and each are described as follows:
+The United States Congress defines the types of inventions that can be protected by patents.
+There are three main types of patents: utility patents, design patents, and plant patents, and each is described as follows:

 A provisional patent application is a document filed with the U.S. Patent and Trademark Office (USPTO) that gives a new invention an early priority date.
-It is not examined or published by the patent office, and a non-provisional patent application must be filed during the twelve month period following the provisional filing date.
-The provisional application sill must meet the minimum requirements of being able to disclose the invention to the public (i.e. enable the public to figure out how to make the invention).
+It is not examined or published by the patent office, and a non-provisional patent application must be filed during the twelve-month period following the provisional filing date.
+The provisional application still must meet the minimum requirements of being able to disclose the invention to the public (i.e., enable the public to figure out how to make the invention).
 Once a provisional patent application is filed, the utility invention is said to be "patent pending."
-A failure to file a formal utility patent within the twelve month period from provisional patent filing will result in loss of the early priority date and, worst case, any public disclosures done by the inventor during that twelve month period may not be considered public disclosures to the USPTO and bar patentability (i.e. publications, patents, public uses and sales which occur more than one year prior to the date of application for patent in the United States may constitute a bar to a patent), Lastly, design patents cannot be filed as a provisional patent applications.
+A failure to file a formal utility patent within the twelve-month period from provisional patent filing will result in the loss of the early priority date and, in the worst case, any public disclosures done by the inventor during that twelve-month period may not be considered public disclosures to the USPTO and bar patentability (i.e., publications, patents, public uses, and sales which occur more than one year prior to the date of application for a patent in the United States may constitute a bar to a patent).
+Lastly, design patents cannot be filed as provisional patent applications.

 A non-provisional utility patent application is the formal and complete version of a patent application that is ready to be examined by the USPTO.
 It contains a written description of the invention as well as at least one claim, which enables someone to practice the invention.
 A non-provisional utility patent application must meet the following requirements: